woodwardjd/lockbox/README.md

   changes made while Lockbox isn't running
 * Cut down on the amount of non-stock building of python, etc that is recommended above
-* selection of public key vs. symmetric key encryption (the latter being easier for some folks when sharing)
+* addition of public key encryption
 * Encrypt filenames
 * Pretty OS-specific eye candy (system tray applet, menu bar applet, etc)
-* Avoid standalone GPG installation requirement

 Random History Notes
 ====================
+* Had a lot of trouble working with the combination of gpg, gpg-agent, passphrase callbacks and such, so I switched to m2crypto which uses the openssl libs for the cryptography operations
+* Switched from asymmetric keys to symmetric key encryption to simplify early version usability
 * The first version (0.0.0) I wrote was in Ruby, but I abandoned that for Python soon after the proof of concept was built due to what seemed like better OS-specific packaging and distribution